Convenient CME Subscriptions for Fast Credits

 There is a lot to be desired from traditional dermatology references, and VisualDx fills that need perfectly.

-That said, DermExpert is one component – one that makes me wish I went into dermatology – but there is so much more to what VisualDx does.
+That said, DermExpert is one component – one that almost makes me wish I went into dermatology – but there is so much more to what VisualDx does.

 Both the web and mobile apps are fantastic, with concise summaries of conditions based on your search (worth 0.5 CME credits each) of signs or symptoms or other aspects of the patient presentation.